 Another Southeast Asian nation that is particularly prone to flooding is Vietnam.
 Tropical monsoons often deposit vast quantities of rainwater on rural regions during the country's monsoon season between May and September, placing families living in poverty at high risk.
 Urban areas also face great danger of flooding during the monsoon season, especially Ho Chi Minh City.

 This sprawling metropolis is interwoven with rivers and tributaries that can easily overflow in heavy rains, and according to the Asian Development Bank, more than 70 percent of the city remains at high risk of flooding despite efforts by the World Bank to provide infrastructural development assistance such as stormwater protection systems.

 ChildFund provides aid and support to children in need and their families in some of the world's poorest countries, and this need is often greatest in the aftermath of natural disasters like floods.
-To help us continue this important work, please consider making a donation to our Emergency Action Fund so we can provide lifesaving assistance to families affected by these destructive events.
+To help us continue our efforts in disaster relief, please consider making a donation to our Emergency Action Fund so we can provide lifesaving assistance to families affected by these destructive events.